fmthoma/functional-data-structures-talk/README.md

-But laziness allows **Stream Fusion**, which basically allows the compiler to rearrange and group list operations, so that often a list is never even written to memory, but produce and transform elements as they are consumed.
+But laziness allows **Stream Fusion**, which basically allows the compiler to rearrange and group list operations, so that often a list is never even written to memory, but produces and transform elements as they are consumed.

 ```haskell
 fac :: Int -> Int